GalievGleb/sql/README.md

 # SQL
 Hey!
 This repository contains test tasks in the sql language.
 You can see how I solve them.
-The tasks are not arranged according to the level of difficulty, but the most interesting for me was the first one.
+The tasks are not arranged according to the level of difficulty, but the most interesting for me was the first one!